infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

 my_eta(y(t))
 ```
 Notice that we cannot register `SpecialFunctions.eta` directly due to
-scoping limitations that are inherit in generating constructor functions on the
+scoping limitations that are inherited in generating constructor functions on the
 fly (which necessarily occurs behind the scenes with [`@register`](@ref)).

 Now in some cases we might wish to specify the gradient and hessian of a